CobaltFrostfish/weather-dashboard/README.md

 * **[Live site](https://cobaltfrostfish.github.io/weather-dashboard/)**

 ## The project
 Oh the weather outside is weather!
+This project displays a search window that upon entering a city name and clicking search or pressing enter will show the the current weather for that city as well as a 5 day forcast.
+If youre trying to plan your week or maybe going on vacation, use the weather dashboard to get a clear heads up of what to expect.

 ## Technologies applied
 * HTML